-To address these limitations, we propose the One4Many-StablePacker (O4M-SP) framework. ``One4Many" denotes the model’s ability to generalize across bins with varied dimensions, particularly those not encountered during training, without requiring retraining. ``Stable" emphasizes the model’s explicit integration of stability-related constraints to ensure real-world feasibility.
-Stability constraints, along with ``cross-dimension" generalization, increase problem complexity.
-Moreover, existing DRL methods often face challenges with single-reward functions and premature policy entropy collapse~\citep{entropy_8020}.
-To address these challenges, we develop an efficient DRL-based framework by constructing a weighted reward function that combines loading rate with a novel height difference metric and implementing clipped policy gradient optimization with policy drifting to promote exploration at critical decision nodes.
+To address these limitations, we propose the One4Many-StablePacker (O4M-SP) framework.
+The term ``One4Many" denotes the model’s capability to generalize across bins with varying dimensions---including those unseen during training---without requiring retraining.
+Meanwhile, ``Stable" highlights the explicit integration of stability constraints to ensure real-world feasibility.
+Simultaneously enforcing stability constraints while requiring cross-dimension generalization significantly increases problem complexity.
+Furthermore, existing DRL methods frequently struggle with single-objective reward functions and are prone to premature policy entropy collapse \cite{entropy_8020}.
+To mitigate these issues, we develop a new and efficient DRL-based framework.
+Specifically, we construct a weighted reward function that combines the loading rate with a novel height difference metric, and we implement clipped policy gradient optimization with policy drifting to promote exploration at critical decision nodes.

 The main contributions are summarized as follows.
 First, we propose O4M-SP, the first DRL framework for offline 3D-BPP that simultaneously addresses stability constraints and generalizes across diverse bin dimensions in a single training process.
 Second, we design a new weighted reward function to mitigate the limitations of single-reward functions, and conduct policy entropy control at critical decision nodes to promote exploration and enhance policy quality.
 Finally, we demonstrate that O4M-SP achieves superior packing performance over baseline methods and confirm that O4M-SP effectively enforces practical stability constraints.